Tom MacRae

-Tom MacRae (born 6 August 1977) is an English television writer, author, playwright, lyricist, television producer, and screenwriter.
+Tom MacRae (born 6 August 1977) is an English writer, lyricist and television producer.
 He is best known as the creator of the television series Threesome and the book writer and lyricist of the Olivier nominated stage musical Everybody's Talking About Jamie.

 Early life

 The only child of Dianne, an art teacher, and Anthony, an artist, MacRae grew up in Weedon Bec, Northamptonshire and attended Campion School, Bugbrooke.

 Television career

 His writing for television includes Mayo starring Alistair McGowan; "At Bertrams Hotel" for Marple and "Life Born of Fire" for Lewis; The Lines of War for Bonekickers; and an episode of Casualty.
 He was nominated for a BAFTA in 2002 for the series Off Limits: School's Out.

 For the television series Doctor Who, he wrote the two-part story "Rise of the Cybermen" and "The Age of Steel".
 Issue 383 of Doctor Who Magazine reported that MacRae had been commissioned to write the episode "Century House" for Series 4, broadcast in 2008; however, this episode was cancelled after Russell T Davies decided that it was too close in tone to another episode.
 For Matt Smith's Doctor, MacRae wrote the episode "The Girl Who Waited", broadcast in 2011.

 That same year, MacRae created and wrote Threesome, Comedy Central UK's first original scripted comedy since the channel was renamed in 2009.
 It starred Stephen Wight and Amy Huberman as a young couple and Emun Elliott as their gay best friend.
 A second series has aired.

 In 2015, he co-wrote the television adaptation of Raymond Briggs' Fungus the Bogeyman.

-Since 2016 he has written several episodes for the television fantasy series The Librarians.
+Since 2016 he has written several episodes for the television fantasy series The Librarians and its spin-off The Librarians: The Next Chapter.